 Sponsored Popular Items

-San Ignacio Ruins and Wanda Mines from Puerto Iguazu Best deals for San Ignacio Ruins and Wanda Mines from Puerto Iguazu.
-Discover the rich heritage of the Province of Misiones with a full-day tour of the UNESCO-recognised San Ignacio Ruins and the open-air Wanda Mines.
-Book now!
-Available from Musement.
+San Ignacio Ruins and Wanda Mines from Puerto Iguazu – Guided Sightseeing San Ignacio Ruins and Wanda Mines from Puerto Iguazu is a convenient way to add structure, local context and purposeful sightseeing to the itinerary.
+San Ignacio Ruins and Wanda Mines from Puerto Iguazu: experience overview Discover the rich heritage of the Province of Misiones with a full-day tour of the UNESCO-recognised San Ignacio Ruins and the open-air Wanda Mines.
+This makes the experience a useful option when planning time in Puerto Iguazu.
+The exact duration can depend on the selected date, option or operating schedule.
+Routes, start times, inclusions and meeting arrangements may vary, so the current booking page should…

 Quick take: Trip.com helps you compare prices across accommodations.
 Use it to shortlist hotels, then click through to confirm the final price, room type, and inclusions on the booking site.